 Subo Sinnathamby

-She is a member of OPG’s Enterprise Leadership Team and a Board Director with Atura Power.
-Ms. Sinnathamby is a graduate of the University of Guelph with a Bachelor of Science in Environmental Engineering and is a member of Professional Engineers Ontario.
+Ms. Sinnathamby is a graduate of the University of Guelph, with a B.Sc.
+(Hons) in environmental engineering, and has been a member of Professional Engineers Ontario since 1998.

 Beth Summers

-Beth Summers is the Executive Vice-President and Chief Financial Officer at Superior Plus, where she provides financial leadership and support to operational units and support services groups.
-Previously, she served as Senior Vice-President and Chief Financial Officer at Ontario Power Generation (OPG), where she had overall accountability for financial strategy, controllership, accounting, reporting, business planning, investment planning, taxation, treasury, and pension and nuclear fund management.
-Prior to joining OPG, Ms. Summers was the Chief Financial Officer of Just Energy Group Inc. Ms. Summers was previously at Hydro One, where she held positions of increasing financial responsibility, including Chief Financial Officer.
+Beth Summers is the Executive Vice-President and Chief Financial Officer of Superior Plus, where she provides financial leadership and support to operational units and support services groups.
+Previously, she served as Senior Vice-President and Chief Financial Officer at Ontario Power Generation (OPG), where she had overall accountability for financial strategy, controllership, accounting, reporting, business planning, investment planning, taxation, treasury and pension, and nuclear fund management.
+Prior to joining OPG, Ms. Summers was the Chief Financial Officer of Just Energy Group, Inc. Ms. Summers was previously at Hydro One, where she held positions of increasing financial responsibility, including Chief Financial Officer.
 Ms. Summers began her career with Ernst & Young in the audit practice area and is a Chartered Professional Accountant (FCPA, FCA).
 Ms. Summers obtained a Bachelor of Business Administration from Wilfrid Laurier University.

 Minutes are prepared after each meeting of the Board of Directors.
 At the request of the Board, these minutes are published.